 Policy varies by office and section.
 Many candidates report an on-screen calculator being available for the numerical section.
 Regardless, practice mental math so you're fast on percentages, division, and multiplication of 2-3 digit numbers.

 After passing SOVA, you'll face case interviews.
-Practice with AI-powered simulations.
+Practice with voice case simulations.

 Start Practicing